JoshuaLampert/KernelInterpolation.jl/docs/src/index.md

 [documentation](https://joshualampert.github.io/KernelInterpolation.jl/dev/pdes).
 More examples can be found in the [`examples/`](https://github.com/JoshuaLampert/KernelInterpolation.jl/tree/main/examples) subdirectory.

-More examples can be found in the [`examples/`](https://github.com/JoshuaLampert/KernelInterpolation.jl/tree/main/examples) subdirectory.

 ### Visualization

 In order to visualize the results, you need to have [Plots.jl](https://github.com/JuliaPlots/Plots.jl) installed and loaded